Hybrid Task and Motion Planning with Reactive Collision Handling for Multi-Robot Disassembly of Complex Products: Application to EV Batteries: Experimental Study

 \subsection{Comparison Metrics}

 Each case study was evaluated under both planners, Default and TP-GMM, using \textbf{Path Length} and \textbf{Path Duration}.
 Study-specific metrics included the \textbf{Manipulability Index} (Case Study II) and \textbf{Swept volume} (Case Study III).
 Path length is computed as the cumulative Euclidean distance of end-effector positions along the trajectory between the specified start and end.
-Path duration denotes the total motion time (planning + execution).
+Reported time metrics denote end-to-end elapsed time from task confirmation in the current scan to successful completion of the corresponding motion.
+For the proposed planner, this therefore includes TP-GMM reproduction, constrained motion planning, physical execution, and any delays introduced by reactive avoidance/replanning.
+We report this integrated timing because the contribution of the paper is the coupled real-world system rather than an isolated planner micro-benchmark.
 Trajectories and cumulative-distance plots are reported for qualitative inspection.

 In Case Study II, we additionally evaluate the \textbf{manipulability index}, a configuration-dependent measure of dexterity.
 It quantifies the arm’s ability to generate end-effector motion across directions, enabling comparison of motion planners and highlighting proximity to singular configurations, particularly informative in cluttered or dynamic scenes.
 We compute the index following Yoshikawa’s formulation \cite{doi:10.1137/0607034}.
 In Case Study II, manipulability is evaluated using Yoshikawa’s index, denoted \(w\) \cite{doi:10.1137/0607034}.
 Joint and end-effector velocities satisfy $\dot{x} = J(q)\dot{q}$ where \(\dot{x}\), \(J(q)\), and \(\dot{q}\) denote the end-effector velocity, the Jacobian at configuration \(q\), and joint velocities, respectively.
 To characterise directional dexterity, we analyse the eigenvalues of \(JJ^{T}\) and report the condition number